Take a Hike® Walking Tours

 Private Group Tours

-If you are interested in making special arrangements for a private group tour of the Gateway District, please contact Kelly Lange.
-Private tours are offered for groups of twenty to forty people and last approximately one and a half hours in length in exchange for a donation of $200 to Historic Gateway Neighborhood Corporation.
+If you are interested in making special arrangements for a private group tour of the Gateway District, please contact Susie Turek.
+Private tours are offered for groups of twenty to forty people and last approximately one and a half hours in length in exchange for a donation of $300 to Historic Gateway Neighborhood Corporation depending on tour guide availability.

 Cleveland History Resources